tarantool/actions/update-submodule/README.md

  - branch name for updating can be set in variable PARENT_BRANCH_FOR_BRANCH
  - parrent repoitory can be set by secret - ***PARENT_REPOSITORY: '${{ secret.PARENT_REPO }}***
  - variable PARENT_REPO_TOKEN is token with permisson to
+ - if you need to disable creating PR set `create_pr` false

 Example workflow: